Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 154:
 - By ML500.
-- Based on Potbor (The shopkeeper of the Community Shop).
+- Remake based on Potbor, the shopkeeper of the Community Shop.

 cube 155:
 - By AlexisDrawz.